Legal

 4. Sub-processor management

 The Controller provides general authorization for the Processor to engage Sub-processors in connection with the services.
-The Processor shall maintain a current list of Sub-processors, which will be made available upon request.
-The Processor shall notify the Controller at least thirty (30) days before adding or replacing a Sub-processor, providing the Controller with an opportunity to object.
+Current sub-processor categories include hosting and infrastructure providers, transactional email providers, payment processors when enabled, customer relationship management systems when enabled, laboratory partners, verification partners, and courthouse research contractors.
+A current named list will be made available upon request.
+The Processor shall notify the Controller at least thirty (30) days before adding or replacing a material Sub-processor, providing the Controller with an opportunity to object.

 If the Controller objects to a new Sub-processor on reasonable data protection grounds, the parties shall discuss the concern in good faith.
 If no resolution is reached within fifteen (15) days, the Controller may terminate the affected services without penalty.